 China’s spectacular rise was, to a large degree, driven by cheap labor.
 After the government introduced free-market reforms and opened up to foreign business in the early 1980s, it tossed its massive, impoverished population into the international supply chain, forever altering the global economy.
 Chinese workers were plentiful and wages were low.
-To take advantage, companies from around the world set up factories in the country, especially companies looking to produce goods that require a lot of China is facing more competition from developing economies with cheaper costs. labor, like apparel and electronics.
+To take advantage, companies from around the world set up factories in the country, especially companies looking to produce goods that require a lot of labor, like apparel and electronics.
 That sparked the high growth and industrialization that transformed China into the world’s second-largest economy in a mere three decades.

 That, however, was the old China.
 Economies never remain static, and as they change, so do their advantages (and disadvantages) as compared to other countries.
 Wages in China have risen significantly in recent years, and now its factory workers are the best paid in developing Asia.